-The Company can transfer the fund to another asset management company.
+The Company may transfer the right to manage and dispose of the fund to another asset management company.
 The fund remains unchanged by such transfer, as does the position of the investor.
 The investor must, however, decide in the context of the transfer whether the new asset management company can be considered just as suitable as the previous one.
 If the investor does not wish to remain invested in the fund under the new management, the units held by the investor must be returned.
 Income taxes may be incurred in this case.